Abortion & Termination of Pregnancy

 Abortion is a human right and ensuring women’s right to comprehensive reproductive health services, including abortion, is part of Aotearoa New Zealand’s international human rights obligations.

-Abortion law in Aotearoa New Zealand
+Current abortion law in Aotearoa New Zealand

 Before 20 weeks